leewtai/leewtai.github.io/courses/linear_regression/minor_syllabus.md

-# Applied Linear Regression Model
+# UN2103 - Applied Linear Regression Model

-UN2103 - Spring 2020
+This class is designed for students without a linear algebra background who will need to understand linear regression and its underlying properties.

 ### Expectations
 #### - Learning outcomes